 Summary: These plug and play devices are extremely easy to use.
 The MagTek reader has been the most popular device used with card swipe but the cheaper option serves the same purpose for a fraction of the cost.

-Summary: This device is extremely easy to use and the price is right.
-Just plug in the USB receiver to a computer and you can swipe users in real time within a fifteen to twenty foot range.
+Summary: Just plug in the USB receiver to a computer and you can swipe users in real time within a fifteen to twenty foot range.
 If you need to travel farther than this range, switch to inventory mode and the device will start saving each scan.
 You can then output the data into a spreadsheet and upload it to an event.

 Additionally, we recommend that you only purchase one type of device.
 Our system runs an expression against every card swipe in order to isolate the ID number.
 For this reason, we require your card swipe output to follow a consistent format.
 If you fluctuate between devices, this format could change and cause swipes to fail.
 If you are able to confirm that two devices produce the same format, both can be used without issue.